jvansch1/ycharts-wiki/Deployment-Procedures.md

 # Now do any post deploy tasks
 ```

-### Prepare e-mail to notices@ycharts.com

- Send an email [x.x] is live with all the pasted details from [Release Notes](https://docs.google.com/spreadsheets/d/1OLLeNnxiwOBx8tkdsJTPyifZ6Er_fhiHaLjPsq8VAEk/edit#gid=363985434).

-### Make annotation on Google Analytics
+### Make annotation on Pivotal Tracker and Google Analytics
-Include release number and basic description

 ## Doing a hotfix release on production